vasillas/KICS/README.md

 # KICS
-Voice Pack for Elite Dangerous by Arflint
+### Voice Pack for Elite Dangerous oringinally by Arflint.
+Now Maintained by the community

-This is a high-quality Voice Pack for [Voice Attack](https://www.voiceattack.com/) developed by Arflint on the Elite Dangerous
+   This is a Voice Pack for [Voice Attack](https://www.voiceattack.com/)

-[forums](https://forums.frontier.co.uk/).
-The specific thread for this Voice Pack is [here](https://forums.frontier.co.uk/showthread.php?t=126669).
+## NOTE
+ i am not the original creator of this voicepack, but i quickly grew to love using it with Elite: Dangerous, even though it's original author had long since left it behind and ceded all rights to the community*, the only problem i had with it were a few non working commands and the keybindings, i plan to slowly update this fork to support bindED to make life easier for anyone wishing to use this voice pack, i may add new commands and edit others as well, but new voice responses cannot be created so im limited in what i can do

 ## Status

-As of [6th March 2016](https://forums.frontier.co.uk/showthread.php?t=126669&p=3650537&viewfull=1#post3650537), Arflint has stopped developing this Voice Pack and has ceded all rights to the Elite Dangerous community.
+Currently updating to support bindED plugin as of 6th of april 2018

 ## Command List